NotTsunami/ArtifactOfOrder/README.md

 3. Launch the game and enjoy!
 To remove you simply need to delete the `ArtifactOfOrder.dll` file.

 ## Changelog
+### Version 1.0.2
+- Updated for anniversary update (Thanks SirHamburger!)
+- Switched to local libraries, fewer are included
+- Resources swapped to an AssetBundle, reducing the amount of code

 ### Version 1.0.1
 - Fixed icon sharpness and color
 - Slightly changed Artifact description